RSpeekenbrink/tabletop-games/docs/architecture.md

 ### `packages/client`

-A React app with a responsive 2D UI that adapts between desktop and mobile (portrait) layouts:
+A React app with a responsive UI that adapts between desktop and mobile (portrait) layouts.
+The app shell is 2D; games may render their own scene — Secret Hitler uses a 3D react-three-fiber board:

 - **Routing.** Three screens (Landing, Lobby, GameView).
 Navigation is driven by `state.phase`: `lobby` shows Lobby, `in-game` or `post-game` shows